Parkkeo1/Reddit_Unlocked/README.md

 ![Example of Trend Graph](https://github.com/RedditUnlocked/Reddit_Unlocked/blob/master/example.png?raw=true)

 Each colored bubble can be hovered over to show which keyword it represents.
+Since the above is only a static image, this example plot can be viewed [here.](https://plot.ly/~reddit_unlocked/100)